FNNDSC/website-old/README.md

   - March Hackathon timeline not decided yet
   - User file permissions / security in swift with paths
   - Trend of versioning data (Palantir, openneuro)
+- Mo is back from leave

+### Action Items ###

+- mo to mock up dialog for inputting arugments to plugins
+- rudolph & team to set up public facing fnndsc.harvard site to run latest code for ui
+- mo will try to set up latest locally
+- mo also going to look at a mockup for feed status based on the 4 parts / states
+- jorge to continue work on security for user files in swift

 ### Status: Gideon ###